-The book emphasizes heavily on life education, glorifying college dropouts and questions college education (except for specialized fields like law and medicine).
+The book emphasizes heavily life education, glorifies college dropouts, and questions college education except for specialized fields like law and medicine.

 How to make your work meaningful and your meaning work

-David Gilmour dropped out of Cambridge and being impoverished, ended up in hospital due to malnutrition before becoming famous drummer for Pink Floyd.
+David Gilmour dropped out of Cambridge and being impoverished, ended up in a hospital due to malnutrition before becoming the famous drummer for Pink Floyd.

-Impact requires venturing into unknown (whose risk most people avoid) and leadership (which acts as multiplier of impact).
+Impact requires venturing into the unknown (whose risk most people avoid) and leadership (which acts as a multiplier of impact).

-- Get financial stability – get rid of debts, have some savings.
+- Get financial stability – get rid of debts, and have some savings.

-- Create room for experimentation – Figure out a job schedule which allows for experimentation
+- Create room for experimentation – Figure out a job schedule that allows for experimentation

 - Begin experimentation use money from step 1 to experiment around (while keeping the source of money around)